 A Telstra minute, dated 2 July 1992, concerning the Portland AXE telephone exchange states:

 “Our local technicians believe that Mr Smith is correct in raising complaints about incoming callers to his number receiving a Recorded Voice Announcement saying that the number is disconnected.

 “They believe that it is a problem that is occurring in increasing numbers as more and more customers are connected to AXE.”
 (See False Witness Statement File No 3-A)

-The author of this AXE document, whom I have named Joker Two, later signed an arbitration witness statement, dated 12 December 1994, which told a completely different story to what he knew about the Portland AXE exchange.
-In his witness statement, he admits, “I had perceived problems” but then says he had not observed any deficiencies in the service provided by Telstra.
+The author of this AXE document, whom I have named Joker Two, like Joker Three also signed an arbitration witness statement, dated 12 December 1994, which told a completely different story to what he and Joker Three knew about the Portland AXE exchange.
+In his witness statement, he states, “I had perceived problems” but then says he had not observed any deficiencies in the service provided by Telstra.
 Yet it is clear from the AXE document that this is not the case.
-Folios C04007 and C04008, headed Telecom Secret, note:
+Folios C04007 and C04008, headed TELECOM SECRET states:

 “Legal position – Mr Smith’s service problems were network related and spanned a period of 3-4 years.
 Hence Telecom’s position of legal liability was covered by a number of different acts and regulations. … In my opinion Alan Smith’s case was not a good one to test Section 8 for any previous immunities – given his evidence and claims.
 I do not believe it would be in Telecom’s interest to have this case go to court.